-I have recently found an interesting research paper.
-It is almost twenty years old, but it provides a really great proof of candlestick patterns working as a predictive tool.
+The presented research paper is 20 years old, but it is not only interesting but also provides a really great proof of candlestick patterns working as a predictive tool.
 The Predictive Power of Price Patterns was written by G. Caginal and H. Laurent from the Mathematics Department of the University of Pittsburgh.
-It was first published in the 5th issue of Applied Mathematical Finance journal in 1998 and is now available as a downloadble
+It was first published in the 5th issue of Applied Mathematical Finance journal in 1998 and is now available as a downloadable

 The introduction of the article begins with the description of the state of affairs in the scientific perception of technical analysis of the markets as they were in 1996.
 Then, the authors describe their hypothesis (that the usage of price patterns can give traders an advantage over competing traders) and how it can serve as the evidence against the